lucidworks/mlockall-agent/README.txt

   $ ant clean compile
   $ ant jar

-Because of how Java Agents are loaded byt the JVM, the value of the "jna.jar.path" used when running "ant jar" will be included in the jar manifest information as part of the "Boot-Class-Path" for the agent.
+Because of how Java Agents are loaded by the JVM, the value of the "jna.jar.path" used when running "ant jar" will be included in the jar manifest information as part of the "Boot-Class-Path" for the agent.

-At runtime, the JVM will look for the JNA jar using:
+At run time, the JVM will look for the JNA jar using:
   * "jna.jar" in the same directory as mlockall-agent.jar
-  * the name of the jar file specifed using jna.jar.path in the same directory as mlockall-agent.jar
+  * the name of the jar file specified using jna.jar.path in the same directory as mlockall-agent.jar
-  * the full path of the jar file specifed using jna.jar.path
+  * the full path of the jar file specif-ed using jna.jar.path